Dr. Danilo Delcampo, MD | Dermatology in Chicago, IL | Healthline FindCare

 Frequently Asked Questions

-Dr. Delcampo has an average wait time of Under 10 minutes at their office(s).
+Dr. Delcampo has an average wait time of 10 – 15 minutes at their office(s).

-Dr. Delcampo accepts Aetna, Anthem and Anthem Blue Cross Blue Shield, and other major insurance plans.
+Dr. Delcampo accepts Anthem, Anthem Blue Cross Blue Shield and Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Delcampo has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.

-Dr. Delcampo has seen patients for Acne, Hair Loss and Ringworm, and more.
+Dr. Delcampo has seen patients for Itchy Skin, Contact Dermatitis and Hair Loss, and more.
 You can see other conditions treated by Dr. Delcampo on their profile.
 Please call the provider’s office to confirm all visit reasons.

 Whether a person prefers to schedule an appointment online or over the phone with Dr. Delcampo, there are benefits to both methods.
 A person calling to schedule an with Dr. Delcampo appointment can ask questions about the practice, provider availability, conditions treated, procedures performed, and if their insurance carrier is accepted.
 While online scheduling is quicker, easier, allows one to view a wide range of appointment times, and may provide the ability to sync with a personal calendar.